Tennis Elbow Treatment

 Most patients successfully relieve their symptoms using these non-surgical, conservative treatments.
 If your symptoms haven’t abated after six months or so, see your GP for a referral to Dr James McLean.

-Steroid or PRP Injections For Tennis Elbow
+Steroid or Therapeutic Injections For Tennis Elbow

-Steroid or PRP injections are not suitable for everyone and do carry some risks.
+Therapeutic injections are not suitable for everyone and do carry some risks.
 Dr McLean will assess your suitability for the procedure.
 If he decides it’s an appropriate treatment option for your condition, you will be referred for this treatment.

 Arthroscopic Surgery for Tennis Elbow